What is the importance of Net Operating Income in regards to Commercial Real Estate?

 Income mostly consists of rent but could also include revenue such as parking fees, vending machines, laundry machines or service charges.
 The operating expenses are expenditure incurred to run and maintain the property e.g. insurance, property tax, and utilities.
 NOI is a before-tax figure; it also excludes principal and interest payments on loans, capital expenditures, depreciation, and amortization.
 It measures the cash generated by a property.

 Net Operating Income= Gross Income- Operating Expenses

-NOI is a standard measure of profitability of a property during a commercial property loan evaluation.
+NOI is one of the most important metrics that a lender will look at commercial property loan evaluation.
 It also helps investors to measure a property’s anticipated cash flow.

 Below, we've provided an example of a basic NOI calculation :

 Therefore, we can see that the net operating income of a property is, in general terms, its gross potential rent (GPR), plus other income, such as percentage rent, minus vacancy, credit loss, and expenses, such as repairs and maintenance (R&M), as well as property taxes and insurance.